 Main Subheading

 Organic compounds are the cornerstone of life as we know it.
-They're the molecules that make up our bodies, the food we eat, the medicines we take, and countless other essential substances.
+Even so, they're the molecules that make up our bodies, the food we eat, the medicines we take, and countless other essential substances.
 But what exactly defines an organic compound?
 At its core, an organic compound is any chemical compound that contains carbon-hydrogen bonds.
 This seemingly simple definition opens up a vast and complex world of molecules with diverse structures and functions.

 While the presence of carbon is the defining characteristic, it's the unique properties of carbon that enable it to form such a wide array of compounds.
 Carbon's ability to bond strongly with itself, as well as with other elements like hydrogen, oxygen, nitrogen, and halogens, allows for the creation of long chains, rings, and complex three-dimensional structures.
 These structural variations are what give organic compounds their incredible diversity and functionality.